PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Internet Paraphilia usually refers to the unusual fetishes pertaining by a certain group of the internet community.
+Internet Paraphilia refers to the unusual fetishes that are subject to sexual attraction to a certain group of the internet community.
 Often related to furries (known as “furry fetish”) and deviantART users due to the substantial amount of arts relating to the fetishes in their respective sites, these paraphilia can be found in many forms, and among the most common are transformation, foot fetish, inflation, vore, pregnancy, etc. Other forms of internet paraphilia can be transgenderism, micro/macro, muscle fetish, suiting fetish, mind control, tickle, diapers and many others.
 Due to the fetishistic nature of the paraphilia, they are often considered NSFW.

 It’s not clear when the first of such fetishes start appearing in the internet, but by around 2005 or 2006, such fetishes and paraphilia has become a common sight in sites such as FurAffinity or deviantART.
 General pornography and fetish sites has existed since the dawn of internet, but specific fetishes might have appeared later.